Building relationships with parents 8 articles

 Pupil reports and parents' evenings 6 articles

-- See examples of time-saving report-writing strategies from other schools, alongside advice on how to improve your reporting processes to parents.
+- See examples of time-saving report-writing strategies from other schools, with advice on how to streamline and improve your reporting processes to parents and carers.

 - All early years providers must report to parents at age 2 and at the end of the EYFS.
 Find out what you need to include in these reports and use our templates - based on the most recent EYFS framework - to help you write them.